ethanhuang13/ladybug/README.md

 As iOS developer I follow a lot of developers on Twitter.
 It's painful every time I saw a rdar:// in Tweetbot but cannot tap it to open.
 Therefore I created Ladybug, a solution for iOS to open or bookmark a Radar link.

 I use a lot of tools made by other developers.
 And I always want to contribute something to the community.
 With Ladybug I finally found something: 1.
-I need 2. others might need too 3.
-I can do.
+I need.
+2. others might need too.
+3. I can do.
 Consider Ladybug as my love letter to the dev community. 😍 Enjoy!